 - Based on student’s financial need

-- Eligibility determined by the federal government once the student completes the Free Application for Federal Student Aid (FAFSA)
+- The federal government determines eligibility once the student completes the Free Application for Federal Student Aid (FAFSA)

-- PHEAA grants are awarded based on student financial need.
+- This grant is awarded to students based on financial need.

 Your financial aid officer will help you determine your eligibility for these federal and state grant programs.